 |White balance||Auto white balance with the imaging sensor|

-A 24.2-megapixel APS-C sensor is the standard in the mid-range category.
+A 24.2-megapixel APS-C sensor is a standard in the mid-range category.
 This sensor has a wide ISO range (100–25600) for shooting in a variety of lighting conditions.

 The ISO range is critical for obtaining grain-free pictures, especially in low light.
 The sensor has a fast readout and processing speed, allowing for continuous shooting at 5 fps and 7 fps with focus fixed on the first frame.